jirkapok/GasPlanner/doc/roadmap.md

 ## Improvements / Features

-* Add imperial units option
-  * Add working pressure to complex tanks UI
+* Add option to define repetitive dives
 * UI: Add Dropdown for well known tank sizes (to reduce the work to sort all the fields on the page)
-* Add option to define repetitive dives
 * Fix Cns/Otu calculation
 * Settings
   * Apply settings after each change and distinguish from default settings